Student Guide to WA State (Digital)

 The Student Guide to Washington State was written and designed by Visitors Guide Publications to send to students who got the awesome class assignment to do a report on Washington State.
 While the printed supply has been exhausted, you can still download, read and print off the pages you need.
 We are hoping to reprint soon so stay tuned.

+This product is a digital only publication.
 Download the guide now or add it to your cart to have the links e-mailed to you.
 Either way, it is free.

 If you look at a map, Washington State is located in the far northwest corner of the U.S., right next to the Pacific Ocean.
 Our neighbor to the north is Canada, to the east is Idaho and to the south is Oregon.
 This beautiful region is called the Pacific Northwest.